-NOTE: See Underwriting Package on page 26 for more information.
+NOTE: See Underwriting Package for more information.

 Please note that as you enter information on the Borrower and House to be purchased, the Portal will identify supporting documentation that must be attached to the Underwriting Package submission.
 The system will not allow you to submit the Underwriting Package without these required documents.